 I specialise in bold expressionist paintings using intuitive processes.
 What this means is that I usually start a painting without a clear plan about what the outcome might be.
-I like to work in a free and chaotic way to create work that has an energy and dynamism that emanates from the sheer joy of making marks and playing with colour.
+I like to work in a free and chaotic way to create work that has an energy and dynamism that comes from the sheer joy of making marks and playing with colour.

 My paintings are quite abstract and imaginary but I like to include imagery and symbols collected and inspired by travel, the natural world, memory and emotion.